-Gay Tokyo, one of the world’s biggest and most vibrant metropolises, is a crazy mix or past present and future that intoxicated travelers without fail.
+Gay Tokyo, one of the world’s biggest and most vibrant metropolises, is a crazy mix of past, present, and future that intoxicated travelers without fail.

 We all know bars are often split into gay and lesbian, occasionally with leather/ bear bars – but Japan has taken this to a whole new level.
-Imagine bars for gaisen (Japanese who prefer foreigners), those with rugby fetishes, lovers of old men, only those who enjoy oral sex or underwear kinks – yes, Gay Tokyo truly has something for everyone!
+Imagine bars for Gaisen (a Japanese gay man attracted to foreign, usually white, men), for those with rugby fetishes, lovers of older men, only those who enjoy oral sex or underwear kinks – yes, Gay Tokyo truly has something for everyone!

-Homosexuality has never been prosecuted in Japan – it was not considered a sin, just shameful – and despite recent trends of tolerance and openly gay spaces in cosmopolitan areas like Tokyo and Osaka, many Japanese gay men and lesbians still, hide who they are.
+Homosexuality has never been prosecuted in Japan – it was not considered a sin, just shameful.
+Today, despite recent trends of tolerance and openly gay spaces in cosmopolitan areas like Tokyo, Kyoto, Yokohama and Osaka, many queer Japanese still, hide who they are.
 Being gay is often still seen as a personal choice, and while homophobia is uncommon, Japanese society views being gay as not something to be flaunted or openly discussed.

 This live and let live attitude – as long as outward appearances are maintained – towards LGBT people now is actively hindering gay rights in Japan.
-There is no political and social frisson to propel things forward, similar to Vietnam, China and Korea.
-There is few openly gay lawmakers, celebrities or business people and the National Diet has yet to take action on including sexual orientation in the country’s civil rights code.
+There is no political and social frisson to propel things forward, similar to Vietnam, China, and Korea.
+There are few openly gay lawmakers, celebrities, or business people, and the National Diet has yet to take action on including sexual orientation in the country’s civil rights code.

-Same-sex marriage is not legal at the national level, though Shibuya District in Tokyo has passed a same-sex partnership certificate bill to recognize same-sex partners as equivalent to those married under the national law.
-Taiwan currently leads Asia in LGBT rights and with the growing momentum and grand plans of Tokyo Pride we hope this will prompt Japanese society and law makers to discuss protections and equality for all citizens.
+Same-sex marriage is not legal at the national level.
+However, Shibuya District in Tokyo has passed a same-sex partnership certificate bill to recognize same-sex partners as equivalent to those married under federal law.
+Taiwan currently leads Asia in LGBT rights, and with the growing momentum and grand plans of Tokyo Pride, we hope this will prompt Japanese society and lawmakers to discuss protections and equality for all citizens.

-Gay Tokyo Guide: The Essential Guide To Gay Travel In Tokyo Japan 2018
+Gay Tokyo Guide: The Essential Guide To LGBT Travel In Tokyo Japan

 Things To Do in Tokyo